custom-components/pyscript/docs/reference.rst

 All trigger decorators call the function as an asynchronous task when the trigger occurs.
 All tasks you create explicitly are also asynchronous.
 This allows each function to run in parallel with other tasks, and to yield control to other tasks and all other HASS activities potentially anywhere in the function.
-However, if two closely-spaced triggers occur (or different functions have the same trigger), although the second trigger will begin running after the first, there is no guarantee that the first task will have completed (or even executed any statements) before the second task start running.
-Both trigger functions will be running asynchronously, and the order of execution of code among the tasks is not guaranteed.
+However, if two closely-spaced triggers occur (or multiple functions have the same trigger), although the second trigger will begin running after the first, there is no guarantee that the first task will have completed (or even executed any statements) before the second task start running.
+Both trigger functions will be running asynchronously, and the order of execution of your code among the active tasks is not guaranteed.
 The same is true if you start two tasks using ``task.create()`` without any delay: the code in the tasks could run in any order relative to each other.

 If this is a problem for your application logic, various solutions including using ``asyncio.Lock`` or ``asyncio.Event``, using ``task.unique()`` to ensure only one task is running at a time, or using ``state_hold`` in the trigger arguments to ensure the trigger condition persists for some time before triggering the function.

 Trigger Closures
 ^^^^^^^^^^^^^^^^